-Horse feed contains molasses which makes it an excellent fertilizer.
+Horse feed contains molasses so as you already know from earlier in this article, it will make an excellent fertilizer.
 To use horse feed, simply sprinkle it on top of the soil.
-Another way you can use is to dissolve it in water alone or mix it with other fertilizer to be applied as a soil drench.
+Another way you can use is to dissolve it in a bucket of water alone, or mix it with other fertilizer to be applied as a soil drench.

 Matches can be used to feed magnesium to houseplants

-If you’re no longer using matches to light up, that’s fine.
-Use it as a fertilizer instead as it contains a great deal of magnesium.
-There are two ways to use it.
-First, by simply placing the whole match in the hole with your plant or second, soak the matches in water to allow the magnesium to dissolve in the water for an easier application.
+If you’re no longer using matches to light up, that’s fine and who says you should?
+They’re a headache after all!
+Use matches as a fertilizer instead, as they contain a great deal of magnesium.
+There are two ways to use them.
+First, simply add the whole match in the hole with your plant or second, you can soak the matches in a bucket of liquid water to allow the magnesium to dissolve in the water for an easier application.

 Powdered milk as a nutrient-dense plant fertilizer

 This oh-so-yummy drink that is a source of calcium isn’t just best for humans.
-Plants could benefit from it too.
-Mix a powdered milk into the soil prior to planting and your done.
+Plants could benefit from a few cups of it too.
+Mix a bit of diluted powdered milk into the garden soil prior to planting and your done.